0x434D/slam_integrated_mobile_platform/README.md

 - Image Processing Toolbox (by MathWorks)
 - lasdata (by Teemu Kumpumäki)

+After successfully running the code, the output pointcloud and trajectory can be found in `your_project_folder/Data/output/`

 ## Processing code summary
 The main steps of the program are:
 - Loading all necessary data (see Data folder)